 - Do not call attention to the situation, or get defensive

-- If card continues to be declined, and do not have enough ready cash to pay, ask to pay by check, visit the nearest ATM, or return the next day with cash.
+- If your card continues to be declined, and you do not have enough ready cash to pay, ask to pay by check, visit the nearest ATM, or return the next day with cash.

-- If the restaurant declines these suggestions, the gentleman has no option but to return to the table and throw self on the mercy of companions.
+- If the restaurant declines these suggestions, you have no option but to return to the table and throw yourself on the mercy of your companions.

-- Repay there kindness within 24 hours, repaying them in cash.
+- Repay their kindness within 24 hours, repaying them in cash.
 Do not let such debts linger.

 Table Manners Tip #22 - Sneezing, Coughing, Blowing your Nose

 When sneezing or coughing at the table is unavoidable, cover your nose or mouth with a napkin and proceed as quietly as possible.
 Except in an emergency, don't use a napkin to blow your nose.
-Use a handkerchief instead and turn your head to the side.
+Leave the table and use a handkerchief instead.

 Table Manners Tip #23 - Reservations

 - Call a day or two ahead; or a week or two ahead if the restaurant and day are popular.

 - Reconfirm the reservation by calling on the day of your visit.